AURELIUS AEGIS

 Security Architecture

-Aurelius Aegis is the security architecture beneath Aurelius OS, designed for principals and institutions whose threat models extend to state-level adversaries.
+Aurelius Aegis is the security architecture beneath Aurelius OS.
+It addresses principals and institutions whose threat models extend to state-level adversaries.

 A defense calibrated to the adversary

-Most platforms are designed against opportunistic crime.
-Aurelius Aegis is designed for a different class of risk.
-The architecture is intended to withstand patient, well-resourced adversaries — including state-level actors — whose objective is the quiet compromise of high-value principals over time.
+Most platforms are written to deter opportunistic crime.
+Aurelius Aegis addresses a different class of risk.
+The architecture is intended to withstand patient, well-resourced adversaries, including state-level actors, whose objective is the quiet compromise of a high-value principal over a period of years rather than a single intrusion.

-The design rests on three commitments: assume breach at every layer, grant no implicit trust, and ensure that any access leaves a tamper-evident record.
-Each is expressed structurally, so that security does not depend on the discipline of any single operator.
+Three commitments shape the design.
+Assume breach at every layer, grant no implicit trust, and ensure that any access leaves a tamper-evident record.
+Each is expressed in the structure of the system rather than in policy, so that security does not depend on the vigilance of a single operator on a given day.

 The architectural pillars

-Each pillar is a design commitment that the platform's roadmap is built to deliver.
+Each pillar is a design commitment the platform's roadmap is intended to deliver.

-The architecture supports continuous verification of every identity, device, and request, with no network position treated as inherently trusted.
+Every identity, device, and request is verified continuously, and no network position is treated as inherently trusted.

 Post-quantum-ready encryption

-The roadmap includes hybrid encryption that combines established algorithms with NIST PQC candidates, designed to resist both classical and future quantum attack.
+The roadmap pairs established algorithms with NIST PQC candidates, an approach intended to hold against both classical and future quantum attack.

 Tamper-evident audit

-The design intends for every privileged action to be recorded in an append-only, cryptographically verifiable audit trail.
+Every privileged action is intended to be recorded in an append-only, cryptographically verifiable log.

-Vendor and operator access is designed to be compartmentalized, so no single party can reconstruct a principal's full picture.
+Vendor and operator access is designed to be partitioned, so no single party can reconstruct a principal's full picture.

 Identity-bound credentials